sammce/dollar-sign/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [Next.js](https://nextjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)
-- [shadcn/ui](https://ui.shadcn.com/) (special mention to [Aceternity](https://ui.aceternity.com/) and [MagicUI](https://magicui.design/))
+- [shadcn/ui](https://ui.shadcn.com/) (special mention to [Aceternity](https://ui.aceternity.com/) and [MagicUI](https://magicui.design/), awesome design libraries!)
 - [Zustand](https://zustand-demo.pmnd.rs/)

-At the minute, the app is intended for local use (no cross device sync).
-This could be added in the future, I just don't want to pay for it right now.
+At the minute, the app is intended for local use (no backend/cross device sync).
+This could be added in the future, I just don't want to pay for it right now (I'm a broke student).

 ## [Installation](#installation)